keremburakyilmaz/website-fingerprinting/README.md

 ```

 - This code snippet measures the time to compile a minimal WebAssembly (Wasm) module, using that latency as a fingerprinting signal.
 By timing how long it takes (in milliseconds) to compile a trivial Wasm binary, small differences in the browser’s WebAssembly engine, CPU architecture, JIT compilation heuristics, memory system, and runtime environment can be exposed.

-- Because WebAssembly execution lies closer to the hardware layer than JavaScript, its performance behavior tends to carry more discriminating information.

 ---